lmnghia/test1/README.md

-# test1
+# test123
-This is my first repo on GitHub
+#This is my first repo on GitHub
+#echo "Hello world"